Automattic/maintenance-mode-wp/readme.md

 ## Installation

-1. Upload `maintenance-mode` to the `/wp-content/plugins/` directory
+1. Install `maintenance-mode` in the `/wp-content/plugins/` directory
 2. Activate the plugin through the _Plugins_ menu in WordPress

 ## Usage